Charles Brimmer: Career

 Senator Jones came back around in 1974 to record Brimmer covering Al Green's "God Blessed Our Love" as "The New God Blessed Our Love".
 The record took off on regional radio stations and Jones got orders for 10,000 copies.
 He leased the recording to Chelsea Records in Los Angeles.
 The single racked up 300,000 copies, reaching #43 on the R&B charts in 1975, and the ensuing album "Expression of Soul" sold 10,000.
-Brimmer did package shows and toured venues in the south for nine months behind the records.
+Brimmer did package shows and toured venues in the south and east coast for nine months behind the records.
 Chelsea followed up with singles and a second album "Soulman" that were not as well-received."

-Brimmer thought Senator Jones and Chelsea Records were only doing the minimum to produce and promote his music.
-He also discovered the record company was using his royalties to bankroll studio time for other artists.
+Brimmer thought Senator Jones was only doing the minimum to produce and promote his music.
+He also discovered the senator jones was using his royalties to bankroll studio time for other New Orleans artists.
 In 1976 he left the music scene in New Orleans and moved to Los Angeles in an effort to jump start his career.
 He had little success in getting gigs at clubs and found record companies uninterested in recording the type of soul music he sang.
-He worked a day job as an accountant, and played his music at talent shows.
-Brimmer later said he felt like "a small fish in a big pond."
+He worked a day job as an accountant Brimmer later said he felt like "a small fish in a big pond."
 He returned briefly to New Orleans in 1983 to wax a cover of Marvin Gaye's "Distant Lover" on King Kokomo Records, his brother Ivory's label.
 The record failed to receive much attention.

 In 1986 Brimmer moved back to New Orleans.
-He recorded "It's Mardi Gras Time" b/w " Don't Want To Jam On The Groove" on the family's Brimco Records.
+He recorded "It's Mardi Gras Time" b/w " Don't Want To Jam On The Groove" on his Brimco Records Label.
 He made several more recordings through the 1980s, and retired from music except for occasional special appearances.
 He performed at the Ponderosa Stomp Festival in New Orleans on October 4, 2013.